Lee Anna Simmons

 Additional Rate Information:

-EMDR sessions can be up to 90 minutes.
-I have a proportion of discounted spaces available.
+EMDR sessions can be up to 90 minutes, online sessions can be from 30 minutes.

 Sophie Fegan (2019) Head Mistress, La Sainte Union Secondary School, London, UK